Eric Paley: Monitor Group, Abstract Edge

+Brontes Technologies

 Paley attended Harvard Business School after leaving Abstract Edge in 2001.
 His classmates included Micah Rosenbloom and David Frankel.
-As MBA students, Rosenbloom and Paley partnered with MIT professor Douglas Hart to co-found and run Brontes Technologies, a 3D digital dental impression and fabrication system.
-Based on technology from MIT and the research of János Rohály and two MIT graduate students, Paley served as the CEO of Brontes.
+As MBA students, Rosenbloom and Paley partnered with MIT professor Douglas Hart to co-found and run Brontes Technologies, a 3D digital dental impression and fabrication system based on technology from MIT and the research of János Rohály and two MIT graduate students.
+Paley served as the CEO of Brontes until 2006.
 Rosenbloom was its COO and Frankel its first investor.
 All three graduated from Harvard Business School in 2003.

-Paley served as CEO of Brontes until 2006, when it was acquired by 3M for $95 million.
-He holds six patents related to the invention and commercialization of the Brontes system.